 Originally published in Clifton Heights News, Louisville, KY, on April 1, 2020.
+Please note that this article was written before the 2020 Coronavirus Pandemic and argues for how we should live when there is no pandemic.

 Imagine you buy a magical refrigerator that automatically restocks itself, for just $30/month.
 Take out an orange, reopen the fridge, and find a new orange!
 Grab a Häagen-Dazs, eat it, reopen the door.
 Voila!
 Another ice cream bar!